-We caught up with Haygain sponsored rider Camilla Kruger for an update on her season so far, a sneak preview of exciting rides for the future and the back story of her association with Haygain.
+We caught up with Haygain sponsored rider Camilla Kruger for an update on her season so far.
+As well as a sneak preview of exciting rides for the future and the back story of her association with Haygain.

 UK-based Zimbabwean event rider Camilla Kruger operates from Risebridge Farm in Goudhurst, Kent, at a yard she shares with Jason Webb of Your Horsemanship.

 How has the 2019 eventing season been for you so far?
 Have there been any particular highlights?

 I’ve had a slightly slower start to the season than perhaps I had planned.
 The Bramham CCi4* Long was so very close to being a great result for me.
 However just one mistake at the second to last fence on the cross-country course cost us a top 10 finish.
 The highlight of the season so far has been the young horses I’m producing.
 They are just getting better and better.
 I’m so excited about what’s to come for them.
 I also have a catch new ride arriving next week which is very exciting.
 It will be a busy second half of the season for me as I chase Olympic qualification and points with my top ride Sam the Man (Biarritz) – fingers crossed!

 Where will you be heading the Sam the Man on your quest for success?

 I’m looking at various 4*s around Europe and we will possibly take in the Millstreet and Boekelo long format events.
 I need to be ranked number 1 or 2 in my zone so I’m focused on that this season as heading to Tokyo is definitely at the top of my to do list!

 What are your favourite competitions on the eventing circuit?